Présence Africaine: Publishing house

 Editions Présence Africaine was the first imprint to publish most of the best known Francophone African writers of the 20th century, including the literature of Mongo Beti, Ken Bugul, Birago Diop, Djibril Tamsir Niane, Williams Sassine, Ousmane Sembène, Léopold Sédar Senghor, as well as the philosophical works of Cheikh Anta Diop among others.
 Editions Présence Africaine was also the first to publish French translations of Anglophone writers such as Chinua Achebe, Wole Soyinka, Ngugi wa Thiong’o, and the pan-Africanist leaders Kwame Nkrumah and Julius Nyerere.

 Recent history

 Alioune Diop remained publisher until his death in 1980, when his wife Christiane Yandé Diop took over.
-The 50th anniversary of Présence Africaine was celebrated at UNESCO in Paris in 1997, and attended by Daniel Maximin and Wole Soyinka among others.
+The 50th anniversary of Présence Africaine was celebrated at UNESCO in Paris in 1997, and attended by Daniel Maximin and Wole Soyinka, among others.

-As of the end of 2007 Présence Africaine had run to 173 issues, with its Editions Présence Africaine publishing over 400 works, 322 of which are still in print.
-Discourse on Colonialism by Aimé Césaire, published first in 1955, remains its best-selling work.
+As of the end of 2007, Présence Africaine had run to 173 issues, with its Editions Présence Africaine publishing more than 400 works, 322 of which are still in print.
+Discourse on Colonialism by Aimé Césaire, first published in 1955, remains the company's best-selling work.
 In addition, new African works are published, by novelists including Hamidou Dia, Antoinette Tidjani Alou and Dieudonné Gnammankou and historians such as Aboucrary Moussa Lam.